rstudio-education/connect-forecasting-demo/README.md

 5. Although I'm using a script to guide people through the 5 artifacts that make up this demo, there's no real need to follow it word for word.

 ## Demo Script
 Hi everyone.
-My name is <<Your Name Goes Here>> and my show and tell is "How to demonstrate the major functions of RStudio Connect in 5 Minutes."
+My name is *Your name goes here* and I'm going to demonstrate the major functions of RStudio Connect in about 10 minutes."
 The audience for this show and tell is a business user, not an R programmer or data scientist.
-If you think this quick demo is too simple, then it's probably just about right for an executive audience (sorry Tareef).
+If you think this quick demo is too simple, then it's probably just about right for an executive audience (my apologies to any executives attending).

 I want to begin by defining what RStudio Connect is.

 RStudio Connect is a software platform for sharing data science.
-Many data scientists struggle to share their analyses and models with business people in their companies.
-RStudio Connect allows them to share their models, apps, and results with others with a single click.
-Unlike other data science platforms such as SAS or Tableau, RStudio Connect is open and extensible to other languages and platforms.
+Many data scientists struggle to share their analyses with business people in their companies.
+RStudio Connect allows them to share their complex models, visualizations, and apps with others with a single click.
+Unlike other data science platforms such as SAS or Tableau, RStudio Connect is extensible to other languages and platforms, and as you'll see, doesn't even require you to know R to make use of it.

 I'm going to use a scenario that demonstrates 5 functions of RStudio Connect: